jodusan/competitive-flow/README.md

 Thats it!

-Now you can test your program with
+From now on you can test your program with

 ```sh
 cf-tool CF-345A.cpp
 ```

-## Contributing

-Fork the project, create a new branch, make your changes, and open a pull request.

-We use [Clear code](http://introcs.cs.princeton.edu/java/11style/) writing guidelines.
-This tool can convert nicely to pdf [MarkdownToPdf](http://www.markdowntopdf.com/)